Eating Disorders & Co-Occurring Psychiatric Disorders (Dual Diagnosis)

 Borderline personality disorder

-Borderline personality disorder (BPD) is a pervasive pattern of instability of interpersonal relationships, self-image and affects with marked impulsivity.
-Similar to OCPD, the prevalence of BPD is more common in patients with anorexia nervosa binge purge subtype (AN-BP) and bulimia nervosa, at 25% and 28% respectively.
+Borderline personality disorder (BPD) is a pervasive pattern of instability of interpersonal relationships, self-image and affects with marked impulsivity.2 The prevalence of BPD is more common in patients with anorexia nervosa binge purge subtype (AN-BP) and bulimia nervosa, at 25% and 28% respectively.9

-The impulsivity categorized by BPD is easily mirrored in impulsive eating pathology.
-Impulsivity is exhibited in binge-eating episodes as well as purging methods like self-induced vomiting and misuse of diuretics and laxatives.
+The impulsivity categorized by BPD is easily mirrored in impulsive eating pathology, including purging methods like self-induced vomiting and misuse of diuretics and laxatives.

 Attention deficit hyperactivity disorder

-Impulsivity and inattention are shared features of both bulimia nervosa and ADHD, with research suggesting that the occurrence of ADHD is higher in patients with bulimia nervosa.
+Impulsivity and inattention are shared features of both bulimia nervosa and ADHD, with research suggesting that the occurrence of ADHD is higher in patients with bulimia nervosa.11

 Autism spectrum disorder

-Autism spectrum disorder (ASD) is a neurodevelopmental disorder characterized by persistent deficits in social communication and interactions, restricted interests and repetitive behavior.
+Autism spectrum disorder (ASD) is a neurodevelopmental disorder characterized by persistent deficits in social communication and interactions, restricted interests and repetitive behavior.2 Nearly 23% of individuals with ASD have an eating disorder.12

 Dual diagnosis treatment is crucial because it can help treat conditions that may be contributing to an eating disorder.
 Eating disorders and co-occurring diagnoses can compound each other, making it equally important to treat all diagnoses.
 By treating both conditions simultaneously, individuals can learn healthier ways to manage their symptoms and improve their outcomes.